Emmy-Nominated 'Watchmen' Writer Explores Generational Trauma And Racism

 JEFFERSON: Yeah.
 I mean, I feel incredibly grateful.
 I have been employed doing a job that I enjoy, and I know that there are so many people who have lost their work during these times.
 I think that the way that I've worked through it is I just try to stay focused on my work.
 I try to donate money and time and resources in places that they're required.
 And I go to a lot of therapy (laughter).
 I go to a whole lot of therapy.
 That's also been helping me.

 GROSS: Well, I want to get back to very good news, which is that you're nominated for an Emmy for writing an episode of "Watchmen," and the show's nominated for 26 Emmys.
 So that's a lot to celebrate.
-This isn't an easy time to celebrate because of the general mood, but also because, like, how are you going to celebrate?
-You can't go out to a restaurant.
-You can't go out to a bar.
+This isn't an easy time to celebrate because of the general mood.
+So how did you celebrate the nomination?

 JEFFERSON: I had some champagne and was in bed by 9:30 that night.
 That was...